nestordemeure/breviarium/data/english.md

 Alter with drugs the horse which he is about to use, so that upon receiving the rider, it may be rendered furious.
 Propose immense rewards for him to enter, for instance, the lion's den - you will see him fall into an evidently dangerous situation.

-### Traveling to Provinces
+### Traveling

-Upon arriving in any region, first, let no accounts be kept, but whatever is worthy of note, whether good or bad, should be recorded in an unknown language, not the common one, lest if a native should notice, he may take offense.

-Second, examine all sacred things in places both public and private, such as temples inside, epitaphs, offerings, tombs of illustrious men, symbols of the dead, organs, columns, pulpits, etc., as well as fortresses, mountains, forests, valleys, rivers, and their nature, outpourings, sources, and the origin of their names.

-Third, note the constitution of the air, as that of Rome is not praised by newcomers, while that of Bologna and Padua is better, and the lengths of nights and days.

-Fourth, observe the location of cities, what part faces which direction of the world, the mines of each metal, hot springs, ships, ceremonies, bells, clocks, etc. These should be inspected cautiously.

-Towers, as in Germany the three most noble besides the others, in Vienna, Strasbourg, and Landsberg.
-The coats of arms and origins of cities, aqueducts, wonders, and sieges.

-Fifth, the rites of Academies in conferring degrees.

-Sixth, arts and artisans, armories, and in these, machines, marbles, palaces, modes of feasting, the capacity of the soil for various seeds.

-Seventh, the state of the Republic, the power of the Bishop, the custom in weddings and festivals; commerce, piety, wealth, pursuits - each to be inquired about from those experienced in them.
-Note especially those things useful to you, what chiefly delights that Nation, in what respect it can be conquered.

-How in every place, name, and form the manner of speaking is noted, how fruits and gardens are preserved, and caves and mines.

-Do not enter subterranean places prone to errors without being well-equipped with a flint, and place some candles in various spots.
-If you enter alone, follow Ariadne's advice and take a very long thread, so that you may be able to exit by following it.
-Because often the air in these caves is noxious, bring perfumes and ointments, and well-fortify yourself before entering.

-Praise the nation among whom you live, and blame the one this nation reviles.
+Never reveal your money to anyone, in fact always claim to have very little money if asked by others who have no business knowing where you come from.
+Deceive them as much as you can, entrust to no one which direction you are heading.
+Always ask some people which way one goes, and get different answers from different people.

+Beware not to join quarrelers, for they are accustomed to start fights so that if you enter them, they may rob you and steal your goods.
+Indeed, when attacked with any taunts, dissemble.

+Beware also to trust those who are splendidly adorned as if of noble blood, unless you know otherwise of them from another source, for they are often masked thieves.

+Do not get into bed unless you first examine it all around with a light.
+Likewise with food.
+Do not employ the servants of the host for attendance on you, lest by this access they may spy on your bags.

+Always carry some book with you, to deceive the time.

+Have safe companions, and let them run ahead rather than follow.

+In slippery and mountainous places, it is useful to employ iron tools.

+One should walk on the tips of the feet.

+Be brief in speech, lest even in much speaking you sin against your money or your life.

+Oxen proceed more safely than horses through mountains.

 ### Not Desiring Vain Things

-When dealing with a serious matter of great importance, concede the frivolous path to others, such as applause, glory, etc. If an enemy wishes to surrender a city, offer the most honorable conditions: let him recognize he is not conquered, but doing a favor; let him depart with banners unfurled, and let nothing vain that a victor could wish for be lacking to him, provided that he yields the lands, hands over the captives, and leaves behind the gold and fortifications - and this when the sun sets.
+When dealing with a serious matter of great importance, concede the frivolous path to others, such as applause, glory, etc.

+If an enemy wishes to surrender a city, offer the most honorable conditions: let him recognize he is not conquered, but doing a favor; let him depart with banners unfurled, and let nothing vain that a victor could wish for be lacking to him, provided that he yields the lands, hands over the captives, and leaves behind the gold and fortifications - and this when the sun sets.

 The same applies to matters that are valued for the subtlety or variety of the work, such as flowers, etc. Allow others to have such things as a reward, not you.

-Never premise admonitions so that you may suffer some harm in the present from this, as if by chance he should vow to show himself grateful to you in return.
+Never premise admonitions, so that you may suffer some harm in the present from this person, as if by chance he should vow to show himself grateful to you in return.
 Words, and no more, are worth only as much as you should expend on words.
 Forgetting such things at once, your own loss always remains with you.

 Let others have glory and renown without you; seek power alone for yourself.